SHAKyMLRepo/Project-4-Spam-Detection-using-Naive-Bayes-Classifier/Readme.md

 <p>Overall the best performance was achieved using a combination of CountVectorizer for text encoding and MultinomialNB </p>

 ### Deployment
 <p> Another change to this project is that a simple webapp was created to demonstrate the deployment of such a model.
 As such at the end of this Jupyter notebook, pickle was used to dump the finetuned model to a file.
 This file was then used to build an online webapp using the model to predict if entered text is SPAM.
-You can find the website [here](http://roadlesswalked.pythonanywhere.com/), please feel free to try it out. </p>
+You can find the website at the following link -> (http://roadlesswalked.pythonanywhere.com/).
+Please feel free to try it out. </p>